dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 ### Defining a uniqueness constraint (optional)

 A `unique_key` is an optional parameter for incremental models that specifies a field that should be unique within your model.
+You can define `unique_key` in a configuration block at the top of your model.

-For a given rown in a `source` table:
+For a given row in a `source` table:
 * if all unique_key identified columns are present in the target table, an update procedure takes place
 * if any one of the unique_key columns in a source row does not find a matching target table row, the entire row is inserted into the target table

 Ideally, you would use incremental models when you want a row or rows in a database to only be represented by a single-source-of-truth row in the target table.

-You can define `unique_key` in a configuration block at the top of your model.

 The `unique_key` should be supplied in your model definition as a string representing a simple column or a list of single quoted column names that can be used together, for example, `[‘col1, ‘col2’, …])`.
 We recommend you create a list of column in your model.